matrix-org/matrix-appservice-bridge/HOWTO.md

 Then run the application service with `node index.js -p 9000` and send a message from Slack.
 It should then be passed through to the specified matrix room!

 # Matrix-to-Slack

+# Extensions
+ - These examples are somewhat contrived because they hard-code the room mappings used.
+It is possible to move this into a YAML config file using the `ConfigValidator`.
+ - The Slack outbound webhook includes a token which should be checked with a stored one in the config.
+ - The code to process the Slack POST request does not include any limits on the upload size.